rtcharity/lean-site-template/README.md

+# Note: this project is no longer maintained

 # LEAN site template

 Welcome to the GitHub repository containing all the code/files you'll need in order to start a new Local EA site!
 You can see an example of what it'll look like at https://rtcharity.github.io/lean-site-template/.